expo/expo/docs/pages/workflow/publishing.md

 The standalone app knows to look for updates at your app's published url, and if you publish an update then the next time a user opens your app they will automatically download the new version.
-These are commonly referred to as "Over the Air" (OTA) updates, the functionality is similar to [CodePush](https://microsoft.github.io/code-push/), but it is built into Expo so you don't need to install anything.
+The functionality is similar to [CodePush](https://microsoft.github.io/code-push/), but it is built into Expo so you don't need to install anything.